Alexander Mountbatten, 1st Marquess of Carisbrooke: Military service and honours

-Prince Alexander passed a qualifying examination to become service cadet in the Royal Navy in March 1902, and subsequently joined the cadet training ship HMS Britannia at Dartmouth on 8 May 1902.
+Alexander passed a qualifying examination to become service cadet in the Royal Navy in March 1902, and subsequently joined the cadet training ship HMS Britannia at Dartmouth on 8 May 1902.
 He served in the Royal Navy from 1902 to 1908 and in 1910, became one of the earliest members of The Castaways' Club, an exclusive dining club for Naval officers who resigned while still junior but who wished to keep in touch with their former service.
 Several of his Mountbatten cousins were also subsequently members, including his first cousins once removed the Marquess of Milford Haven and Duke of Edinburgh.
 On 11 July 1908, he was awarded the Grand Cross of the Hessian Merit Order of Philip the Magnanimous.

 In 1909, he joined the British Army, being appointed Second Lieutenant (on probation) in the Grenadier Guards on 4 August 1909.
 He was confirmed in the rank on 22 November 1911, and was promoted to Lieutenant on 15 August 1913.
 He was seconded to the staff to act as an extra aide-de-camp on 10 April 1915 and promoted to captain the same year.

 On 1 June 1917, he was authorised to wear the insignia of the Russian Order of St Vladimir, fourth class with Swords, awarded "for distinguished service to the Allied cause."
 He resigned his commission on 19 June 1919 and was placed on the General Reserve of Officers, ranking as a Captain with seniority of 15 July 1915.
 He held several other foreign orders and decorations: Grand Cross and Collar of Order of Charles III (Spain), Order of Leopold, with swords (Belgium), Order of Saint Alexander Nevsky (Russia), Order of Naval Merit, fourth class (Spain), Order of the Nile (Egypt), Order of the Crown (Romania), and Croix de Guerre, with palms (France).

 During World War II, despite being in his mid-fifties, the Marquess joined the Royal Air Force and was commissioned an acting pilot officer on 6 June 1941.
 On 6 August, he was regraded as a pilot officer (on probation).
 He was confirmed in his rank on 6 June 1942 and was promoted to flying officer (war-substantive) on 6 August 1942.
 During the war, he was a staff officer attached to air chief marshal Sir Trafford Leigh-Mallory.
 He relinquished his commission on 21 May 1945, retaining the rank of flight lieutenant.